scripting/wpIdentity/worknotes.md

 #### 8/27/23; 10:17:33 AM by DW

+Now I <i>really really</i> have it working. :smile:

 After getting getUserInfo (token) to work, I thought let's quickly test getting a list of user sites, but that didn't work because i didn't get a powerful enough token.
 That led me back to the authentication docs, and i don't see anything there about scopes.
 So now I'm back to zero, I have to find docs.
 I consulted ChatGPT of course.

-And then I found these docs, which were much closer to what I needed.
+And then I found these docs, which were *exactly* what I needed.
+If you're trying to figure out how the wordpress.com api works, this is the place to start.

 https://developer.wordpress.com/docs/oauth2/

+Added a new config value -- config.scopes, defaults to "global".
+With that I was able to define the /getusersites endpoint.
+And it works.
+This is a big part of what I was trying to get to.

+Run the example client and in the console enter:

+<code>testGetUserSites ()</code>

 #### 8/26/23; 12:14:10 PM by DW